 - Funding Source: identify the agency, institute, foundation or other organization that is providing the support (i.e., NIH);

 - Major Goals: provide a brief statement of the overall objectives of the project, subproject, or subcontract (i.e., insert the aims/goals from the introduction or abstract);

 - Dates of Approved/Proposed Project: indicate the inclusive dates of the project as approved/proposed. (i.e., provide the dates of the approved/proposal competitive segment);

 - Annual Direct Costs: in the case of an active project, provide the current year's direct cost budget.
 For a pending project, provide the proposed direct costs budget for the initial budget period; and

 - Effort: note effort devoted to projects must now be measured using person months.
 Indicate calendar, academic, and/or summer months associated with each project.

 Note: there is no specific format page for other support.
-Information on other support should be provided in the format shown below, using continuation pages as necessary.
+Information on other support should include the information requested above.
+NIH has provided a blank format page that you can use (found here); use continuation pages as necessary.
 Include the principal investigator's name at the top and number consecutively with the rest of the application.
-The sample below is intended to provide guidance regarding the type and extent of information requested.
+The sample here is intended to provide guidance regarding the type and extent of information requested.